← Back to All Blog Posts

 Advanced last mile delivery route optimization like this enables companies to reduce many different last mile delivery costs.

-Consumer expectations have evolved significantly in just the last few years.
+Customer expectations have evolved significantly in just the last few years.
 Consumers expect your delivery ETAs to be accurate.
 They expect to be able to track your service unit on the day of delivery.
-About half now expect free delivery.
-These
+Many now expect free delivery on certain items.

-Why Investing in Last Mile Delivery Software Is Crucial to Tackling High Costs
+Why Investing in Last Mile Delivery Software Is Crucial to Reducing Delivery Cost Per Mile

 Lack of investment in dispatch automation software can make the final mile more costly.
 Missed, late, incorrect, and failed deliveries—all of which are more likely with inefficient routing, tracking, and customer communication —incur additional costs for product returns, re-delivery attempts, replacements, and concession offers to pacify irate customers.